ReinaMacCredy/trading_bot/memory-bank/progress.md

 - No way to edit or delete signals after creation
 - No user authentication for signal creation (anyone can create signals)
 - No historical performance tracking for signals
+- No trailing stop functionality for maximizing profits in trends
+- Lack of market stress detection for circuit breakers
+- No automatic backtesting for strategy performance evaluation

 ## Next Milestones
 1. **Signal Persistence**: Implement database storage for signals